Does Cinnamon Boost Fertility?

 2. In Women

 Irregular menstrual cycles and polycystic ovary syndrome (PCOS) are common causes of infertility in women.
 Cinnamon can help with irregular menstrual cycles and PCOS.
-And you know that the more the regular menstrual cycles, the more the chances of conception.
+And you know that the more regular the menstrual cycles are, the more the chances of conception.

-If you want to use cinnamon to improve your fertility levels, here are some ways to include it in your diet:
+If you want to avail the benefits of cinnamon for your fertility to improve, here are some ways to include it in your diet:

 - You can sprinkle cinnamon in your breakfast, such as oats, yoghurt, cut fruits, etc.